A Practical Guide on Protecting a Business Idea for Entrepreneurs

 startup idea

-Steps to Protect Your Business Idea
+Steps to Take on Protecting a Business Idea

-Non-Disclosure Agreements (NDAs)
+Use Non-Disclosure Agreements for Security

 File for Provisional Patents